Skip to Content

 Stabilizers for Delicate or Sheer Fabrics

-• Layer strategically for complex designs
+• Layer stabilizers for complex designs.

 Stabilizers for Heavy or Textured Fabrics